Achieving Robustness to Aleatoric Uncertainty with Heteroscedastic Bayesian Optimisation: Abstract

 \section{Abstract}

-Bayesian optimisation is an important decision-making tool for high-stakes applications in drug discovery and materials design.
-An oft-overlooked modelling consideration however is the representation of input-dependent or heteroscedastic aleatoric uncertainty.
-The cost of misrepresenting this uncertainty as being homoscedastic could be high in drug discovery applications where neglecting heteroscedasticity in high throughput virtual screening could lead to a failed drug discovery program.
-In this paper, we propose a heteroscedastic Bayesian optimisation scheme which both represents and penalises aleatoric noise in the suggestions.
-Our scheme features a heteroscedastic Gaussian Process (GP) as the surrogate model in conjunction with two acquisition heuristics.
-First, we extend the augmented expected improvement (AEI) heuristic to the heteroscedastic setting and second, we introduce a new acquisition function, aleatoric-penalised expected improvement (ANPEI) based on a simple scalarisation of the performance and noise objective.
-Both methods penalise aleatoric noise in the suggestions and yield improved performance relative to a naive implementation of homoscedastic Bayesian optimisation on toy problems as well as a real-world optimisation problem.
+Bayesian optimisation is a sample-efficient search methodology that holds great promise for accelerating drug and materials discovery programs.
+A frequently-overlooked modelling consideration in Bayesian optimisation strategies however, is the representation of heteroscedastic aleatoric uncertainty.
+In many practical applications it is desirable to identify inputs with low aleatoric noise, an example of which might be a material composition which displays robust properties in response to a noisy fabrication process.
+In this paper, we propose a heteroscedastic Bayesian optimisation scheme capable of representing and minimising aleatoric noise across the input space.
+Our scheme employs a heteroscedastic Gaussian process (GP) surrogate model in conjunction with two straightforward adaptations of existing acquisition functions.
+First, we extend the augmented expected improvement (AEI) heuristic to the heteroscedastic setting and second, we introduce the aleatoric noise-penalised expected improvement (ANPEI) heuristic.
+Both methodologies are capable of penalising aleatoric noise in the suggestions.
+In particular, the ANPEI acquisition yields improved performance relative to homoscedastic Bayesian optimisation and random sampling on toy problems as well as on two real-world scientific datasets.
+Code is available at: \url{https://github.com/Ryan-Rhys/Heteroscedastic-BO}